 - Video viewers

-- People that have performed a certain action on your website
+- People who have performed a certain action on your website

 - Visitors that have spent a minimum amount of time on your website